Visit majormaps.vcu.edu for the online version with links.

 • Get familiar with the research process with the VCU Libraries Research Basics Guide.

-• Plan to meet all 100-Level requirements of the History major.
+• Plan to meet all 100-Level requirements of the major.

-• Attend Course Fair, continue with foreign language as needed, and complete HIST 300.
+• Attend the department's Course Fair, continue with foreign language as needed, and complete HIST 300.

 • Discuss personal and professional interests with faculty.